Financial-Times/ft-origami/docs/syntax/scss.md

 ## "Silent" styles

-For every class selector included in a module's SASS, the module *must* also include the same selector as a placeholder, with the same styles.
+For every class selector included in a module's SASS, the module *must* also include the same selector as a placeholder or via a mixin, with the same styles.
 Eg:

 <?prettify linenums=1?>
     .o-thing-foo, %o-thing-foo {